randallarms/guac-a-mole/README.md

 Swipe to spin the bowl and gain a bonus score modifier.

+## Help & Tips

+Smashing avocados, chilis, and lemons will give you points multiplied by the bonus score modifier.

+The first three chili peppers per round are worth bonus points.
+Any more than 3 will break the heat meter and lose points.

+Since a round can have more than three chilis per round, waiting to smash chilis until you have a better score modifier may be wise.

+There are three lemons per round.
+Always smash lemons the moment you see them, as they roll away quickly.

 ## Summary

 Whether you want to make delicious virtual guacamole or you're just hoping to smash avocados silly for points, Guac-A-Mole is your game!